 We're leading an initiative to increase awareness among workers of their federally-protected rights to organize and collectively bargain with their employers.

 Establishing a Resource Center on Unions and Collective Bargaining

-We are developing a resource center with information on unions and collective bargaining for workers, unions, employers, researchers, other government agencies, and policymakers.
+We developed a resource center with information on unions and collective bargaining for workers, unions, employers, researchers, other government agencies, and policymakers.

 Protecting Workers Who Organize from Illegal retaliation